 In the case of a single missing tooth, Dr. Whitaker will attach an all-porcelain crown directly to the prosthetic root using a connector called an abutment.
 Because this tooth will have the same two-part structure as those surrounding it, only you and Dr. Whitaker will know that it is not real!

-Replacing Multiple Missing Teeth
+Missing Multiple Teeth

 For patients missing multiple teeth in a row, two implants can be placed on either side of the gap to support prosthetic teeth to fill it, creating a bridge.
 Implant bridges are more secure, last longer, and provide better function than their traditional counterparts, plus they don’t have a telltale black line near the gums.

-Missing All of Your Teeth
+Missing All Teeth

 Understanding the Cost of Dental Implants

 While dental implants often do cost more upfront than other replacements, they tend to be the better investment over time thanks to their longevity.
-Traditional bridges and dentures normally require periodic maintenance and complete replacement every 7-10 years, while dental implants can easily last for 30 with just simple brushing and flossing.
+Traditional bridges and dentures require periodic maintenance and complete replacement every 7-10 years, while dental implants can easily last for 30 years if not longer with just simple brushing and flossing.
 This can literally save a patient thousands of dollars over the course of their lifetime, plus the esthetic and health benefits provided by implants simply can’t be matched by other options.